 Side Effects from Drugs to Treat Mental Illness

 Medications used to treat mental illness are linked to a number of unpleasant side effects.
 They can make it difficult for patients to maintain employment or stay in school.
+Expected side effects vary depending on the class of medication used.

 - Dry mouth